nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-05-18-lazyadmin.md

 ![screenshot8](../assets/images/lazyadmin/screenshot8.png)

-This could be very useful as it may contain credentials that we can use to log into the dashboard.
+This file could be useful as it may contain credentials that we can use to log into the dashboard.
 I downloaded the backup file and opened it in a text editor:

 ![screenshot9](../assets/images/lazyadmin/screenshot9.png)

-There's a huge wall of text, but line **79** reveals something very interesting:
+There are many lines of text, but line **79** reveals something very interesting:

 ![screenshot10](../assets/images/lazyadmin/screenshot10.png)